Pomax/BezierInfo-2/docs/chapters/catmullconv/content.en-GB.md

   \right ]_{point-tangent}
 \]

 One downside of this is that—as you may have noticed from the graphic—the first and last point of the overall curve don't actually join up with the rest of the curve: they don't have a previous/next point respectively, and so there is no way to calculate what their tangent should be.
-Which also makes it rather tricky to fit a Camull-Rom curve to three points like we were able to do for Bézier curves.
+Which also makes it rather tricky to fit a Catmull-Rom curve to three points like we were able to do for Bézier curves.
 More on that in [the next section](#catmullfitting).

 In fact, before we move on, let's look at how to actually draw the basic form of these curves (I say basic, because there are a number of variations that make things [considerable](https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline#Definition) more [complex](https://en.wikipedia.org/wiki/Kochanek%E2%80%93Bartels_spline)):